David-Rayner-GVC/HuvudmanResearchdataSe/README.md

 # HuvudmanResarchdataSe
 A publisher / source perspective on who publishes datasets that are indexed in the Researchdata.se research data portal.

-## Running the analysis
+## Folder commmon
+Stuff useful for both predata and dashboard!

+## Folder prepdata
+Code for creating a lite csv file that can be used in the dashboard.

 read_metadata.py - currently reads the mega json dump from file (specified on command line) and writes a csv file with "Publisher", "SourceRepository", "YearPublished".
                   Outfile is also specified on the command line, but target out_data/researchdata_datasets.csv Problem here is that there is no URL, so we can't back off to version 1 to see when first published!

-generate_data1.py - this reads data from the schema.org, but there is no info on the source there!! researchdata_datasets.jsonl file has fields:
+generate_data1.py - this reads data from the schema.org, but there is no info on the source there!!
+THIS FILE IS NOT UP-TO-DATE

-  - URL - Researchdata.se landing page.
-  - SourceRepository - Determined from the URL(!).
-"DORIS", "ECDS", "DORIS_EXTERNAL", or "OTHER".
-  - Version - Generally 0 for OTHER, 1 or 1.0 otherwise
-  - YearPublished - YYYY
-  - Publisher1 - huvudman
+## Folder dashboard
+shiny app to show results.

 Make web-app first, then start to develop more!